codemillmatt/forms-ad-b2c/blog-posts/part-3-invoking-web-api.md

 And there are 2 ways you can get data ... and quick and easy way by using functions directly off of `HttpClient` and a way that provides more functionality by using `HttpRequest` and `HttpResponse` in combinatino with `HttpClient`.

-In the next post, I'll take a look at getting the Xamarin.Forms app to use AD B2C to authenticate with Azure, and then use that authentication token to retrieve data from a "locked down" ASP.NET Web API.
+In the next post, I'll take a look at getting the Xamarin.Forms app to use Azure AD B2C to authenticate with Azure, and then use that authentication token to retrieve data from a "locked down" ASP.NET Web API.